vinihcampos/concurrent-programming/03 - Concurrent programming in Go/README.md

 ### Prerequisites

-To using this project, it's needed to install the [Golang](https://golang.org/dl/).
+To use this project, it's needed to install the [Golang](https://golang.org/dl/).

 ## Running the tests